Code-Institute-Submissions/mythic_gm/TESTING.md

 - [Safari](https://www.apple.com/uk/safari/)

-The site works well on all browsers with only one main issue.
-There is a huge difference in how the scroll bars render in some browsers.
+The site looks great on all browsers and I could find two main issues.

-The color is slightly more grey on edge and firefox.
+- minor issue - The color is slightly more grey and less vibrant on edge and firefox.
+- major issue - There is a huge difference in how the scroll bars render in some browsers.

 ### How to use section scrollbar
 In Google Chrome, safari, opera and edge there is little to no deifference in how it is rendered.
 It is a thin black line.
 In firefox it is rendered as a grey line, sligthly fatter with less opacity.